mdinger/rust-by-example/examples/generics/assoc_types/testcase_add/input.md

-Here is a possible implementation of an `Add` trait utilizing associated types.
+Here is a possible implementation of an `Add` trait using associated types.

 {testcase.play}